Robert Garrigus: 2017-2018 Season

 On February 5th, 2018, in the second round of the Waste Management Phoenix Open at TPC Scottsdale, Garrigus nearly became the second PGA Tour Professional to score a hole in one on a par 4.
 On the 317-yard par 4 17th, Garrigus hit a 4-wood that landed in front of the green and got a strong bounce right at the hole.
 Shortly after his ball started rolling after bouncing three times, it struck the very center of the flagstick and finished just one inch from the hole.
 He described the shot as being, "the second best shot I've ever hit in all my years on tour after the par putt I made at the 18th hole on Sunday at the 2011 U.S. Open.
 I couldn't believe it didn't fall."
 He finished T-52 in the tournament.

 With two tournaments remaining in the season, Garrigus' 12-year streak of retaining his card came to an end.
 He missed the cut at both the Barracuda Championship and the Wyndham Championship and finished 131st in the FedEx Cup Standings.

 2019 season

 In March 2019, Garrigus was suspended by the PGA Tour for three months after testing positive for marijuana.

 2021 Season

 In July of 2021, Garrigus made an albatross on the par 5 5th hole at the Barbasol Championship at Keene Trace Golf Club in Nicholasville, Kentucky.
-After scoring an eagle 3 on that same hole on both Saturday and Sunday, he set a PGA Tour Record for the most amount of strokes under par on an individual hole in a PGA Tour Tournament at 8-under.
+After scoring an eagle 3 on that same hole on both Saturday and Sunday, he set a PGA Tour Record for the most strokes under par on an individual hole in a PGA Tour Tournament at 8-under.